visual-layer/visuallayer/README.md

 > **Note**: `visuallayer` does not automatically download the ImageNet dataset, you should make sure to obtain usage rights to the dataset and download it into your current working directory first.

-When we say "clean", we mean that the datasets loaded by `visuallayer` were flagged form common issues such as: [duplicates](https://docs.visual-layer.com/docs/duplicate-imagesobjects), , [mislabels](https://docs.visual-layer.com/docs/mislabeled-imagesobjects), [outliers](https://docs.visual-layer.com/docs/outlier-imagesobjects), [dark](https://docs.visual-layer.com/docs/blurry-imagesobjects-copy)/[bright](https://docs.visual-layer.com/docs/dark-imagesobjects-copy)/
+When we say "clean" we mean that the datasets loaded by `visuallayer SDK` were flagged form common issues such as: [duplicates](https://docs.visual-layer.com/docs/duplicate-imagesobjects), , [mislabels](https://docs.visual-layer.com/docs/mislabeled-imagesobjects), [outliers](https://docs.visual-layer.com/docs/outlier-imagesobjects), [dark](https://docs.visual-layer.com/docs/blurry-imagesobjects-copy)/[bright](https://docs.visual-layer.com/docs/dark-imagesobjects-copy)/
 [blurry](https://docs.visual-layer.com/docs/outlier-imagesobjects-copy) & data leakage.